WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 • Milk is an excellent source of calcium, vitamin A, etc.

-Caution: Always read the label on the milk container before you buy it, and confirm the milk is pasteurized, fresh, and has sufficient use by period (watch for use by date).
+Always read the label on the milk container before you buy it.
+Confirm the milk is pasteurized, fresh, and has sufficient use by period (watch for use by date).
 If you are in doubt, ask the stores in charge and confirm the milk you are buying is pasteurized and fresh.

 If you are allergic to dairy products, consult your doctor before consuming milk.